cgeng-L/intelligent-gradation/README.md

-# An Enhanced Deep-Learning-Based Approach for Automatic Gradation Analysis of Rockfill Materials
+# An Enhanced Deep-Learning-Based Approach for Automatic Gradation Analysis of Granular Materials

 ## Research Paper